tobiasraabe/pipeline/docs/tutorials/beginners_guide/10_minutes_guide.rst

 For the task, we select the pre-defined ``ols.r`` template which runs the OLS regression in R. The template requires a linear model and data.
 The formula gives you the equation of the regression you want to run.
-A part of **pipeline**'s user-friendliness is due to the ``depends_on`` key.
-Here, you would have normally given the path to the random data, but with **pipeline** you only need to reference the task id which generated the data.
+A part of pipeline's user-friendliness is due to the ``depends_on`` key.
+Here, you would have normally given the path to the random data, but with pipeline you only need to reference the task id which generated the data.

 Why have we run the regressions in R?
 Because R has ``stargazer``, an amazing package to produce publication-ready regression tables.
 Let us look at ``tables.yaml``.